xenify-io/litepaper/README.md

 ### ◽️ Emphasis on Equity and Long-term Investment

 Xenify highlights the importance of equity and long-term investments, empowering users to capitalize on the platform's growth and value appreciation.
-By owning a stake in Xenify, users gain the opportunity to participate in the project's success and generate potential passive income through staking and yield farming strategies.
+By owning a stake in Xenify, users gain the opportunity to participate in the project's success and generate potential passive income through staking XNF.
 To achieve this, Xenify provides several key functionalities for its users:

 ### ♦️ Staking

-- Users can stake their XNF tokens to earn rewards in the form of protocol fees, collected in ETH.
+- Users can stake their XNF tokens to earn rewards in the form of native chain rewards, collected from swap fees on supported chains.
 Staking XNF not only generates passive income but also bolsters the network's security and promotes the platform's growth.

 ### ♦️ Token Burning

-- Users can burn DBXen or FENIX tokens to acquire XNF.
-This process contributes to decreasing the circulating supply of these tokens, consequently potentially increasing their value.
+- Users can burn DBXen or FENIX tokens to acquire XNF, serving as a layer 2 burner of XEN.
+This process contributes to decreasing the circulating supply of these tokens, potentially increasing their value.

 ### ♦️ Fee Distribution

-- Xenify will distribute 100% of generated swap fees as ETH rewards to XNF stakers, incentivizing users to hold and stake their tokens.
+- Xenify will distribute 100% of generated swap fees on supported chains as native chain rewards to XNF stakers, incentivizing users to hold and stake their tokens.
+For unsupported chains, fees collected will be used to support the XenSwap team in funding future audits and marketing efforts.

 ### ♦️ Reward Distribution

-- XNF will allocate 50% of the total supply daily based on users' swap volume on Xenify.
-This system guarantees that active participants in the ecosystem receive a fair portion of the rewards.
+- Staked XNF holders will receive native chain rewards from direct burns of DBXen or FENIX tokens, ensuring a comprehensive rewards system that benefits active participants in the ecosystem.

 ### ♦️ Cross-chain Swapping